GJHanna/MAPS/README.md

 THIS APPLICATION WAS DEVELOPED AS A PROOF OF CONCEPT.
 THIS APPLICATION SHOULDN’T BE USED WITHOUT MEDICAL EXPERTS’ APPROVAL.

+# Features

+- Adding a doctor
+- Deleting a doctor
+- Chatting with doctor
+- View sensor values AM and PM
+- User’s location
+- View doctor’s notes and prescriptions

 ## Getting Started

 1)	Create a Firebase project